-Autism Spectrum Disorder-means any of the pervasive developmental disorders or autism spectrum disorders as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Autism Spectrum Disorder-means any of the pervasive developmental disorders, autism spectrum disorders, or related diagnoses, as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 Autotransplant (Or Autograft)-the surgical transfer of an organ or tissue from one (1) location to another within the same individual.